 To promote the best educational experience, students should feel connected to their academic environment and others in the school community.
 Building meaningful connections can occur in a variety of ways.
-Technology has advanced peoples' ability to connect across a variety of virtual platforms, and when used appropriately, adds value to the learning environment.
+Technology has advanced people's ability to connect across a variety of virtual platforms, and when used appropriately, adds value to the learning environment.
 However, it is vital to the developmental health and growth of students that the district provides opportunities for students to connect with peers and other members of their school community in person whenever possible.
 In-person learning and interactions teach vital life and social skills that students will need for their continued success in the community.

 For this reason, student use of personal electronic devices during instructional time is prohibited.
 Students have access to district-owned electronic devices as appropriate for the instructional needs of the learning environment and authorized by the classroom teacher.
-Personal electronic devices means any device that is capable of electronically communicating, sending, receiving, storing, recording, reproducing and/or displaying information and data.
-Students may wear smart or electronic watches but may not use any communication applications or features that are prohibited from use on other electronic devices and all notifications must be turned off.
+Personal electronic devices mean any device that is capable of electronically communicating, sending, receiving, storing, recording, reproducing, and/or displaying information and data.
+Students may wear smart or electronic watches, but may not use any communication applications or features that are prohibited from use on other electronic devices and all notifications must be turned off.
 Personal electronic devices that have been specifically authorized under a current individual education plan (IEP), a Section 504 plan, or an Individual Health Plan (IHP) are exempt from this policy.
+In addition, parents may write an email to the building principal to request an accommodation.
+The building principal reserves all rights to grant the request.